schneider-vaimo/eslint-config-vaimo/README.md

 "[typescriptreact]": {
   "editor.formatOnSave": false
 },
+"[typescriptreact]": {
+  "editor.formatOnSave": false
+}
+"[vue]": {
+  "editor.formatOnSave": false
+},
+// You have to configure the eslint.validate option of the extension to check .vue files, because the extension targets only *.js or *.jsx files by default.
+"eslint.validate": [
+  "javascript",
+  "javascriptreact",
+  "vue"
+],
 // show eslint icon at bottom toolbar "eslint.alwaysShowStatus": true,
 // tell the ESLint plugin to run on save